meisl/logicly/1_1_BCD-to-bin_Basic.md

 The ones *without* (\*), however, should definitely be solved before moving on.

 ### Tasks ###
-  1. Use the basic building block to make logicly circuits that convert BCD to binary.
+  1. Use the basic building block in logicly to make circuits that convert BCD to binary.
 You'll also need switches and light bulbs (or digits) plus labels if you want - but nothing else.
     - a) Just 1 BCD digit: 4 bits in, 4 bits out.
     - b) BCD inputs up to decimal 19, ie assume the top 3 bits of the BCD digit for "tens" to be all 0.
 That makes 5 bits of input and 5 bits of output.
     - c) Inputs up to 39: 6 bits in, 6 bits out.